indranilokg/OrangeHRM-Connector/opp-docker-orangehrm/README.md

 # opp-docker-orangehrm

-Note: This docker script is based on Dan Cinnamon's [opp-docker](https://github.com).
+**Note:** This docker script is based on **Dan Cinnamon**'s [opp-docker](https://github.com/dancinnamon-okta/opp-docker).
 Few modifications have been done, such as allowing HTTP and the OrangeHRM connector war file.

 This repository contains an easy way to run Okta's on-premise provisioning agent within a docker container on your own machine.
 Included are the following containers:

 * A container running the on-premise provisioning agent.
-This also includes a sharable volume to place CSV files for use with Okta's CSV directory functionality.
-* A container running a pre-compiled version of the Okta on-premise provisioning SDK sample.
-That sample uses the Okta SDK to host a SCIM service, which uses local .json files as it's data store.
-This can be used to show a bi-directional on-premise provisioning connection.
+* A container running a pre-compiled version of the OrangeHRM connector sample.
+That sample uses the Okta SDK to host a SCIM service.

 ## How to install